November 28, 2018

 The focal point of most Christmas decorations is the tree, beautifully decorated and twinkling with tinsel and lights.

-Keep it the centre of attention for all the right reasons:
+Every year there thousands of accidents arising from Christmas trees.
+So, to keep it in the centre of attention for all the right reasons:

 Show those Christmas lights some tlc

-Christmas lights are often stuffed in a bag after they are taken down which could lead to damaged wires and connections, increasing the risk of them malfunctioning and causing a fire.
+Christmas lights are often stuffed in a bag after they are taken down, leading to damaged wires and connections and increasing the risk of them malfunctioning and causing a fire.

-- Avoiding the use of multiple electrical adaptors or extension leads.
+- Avoiding the use of multiple electrical adapters or extension leads

-Keep the festive fires to a cosy wood burning stove
+Keep the festive fires contained (to a cosy wood-burning stove perhaps)

-Fire is probably the single biggest risk in an office environment on a daily basis and it is possible that festive decorations might increase this risk.
+Fire is probably the single biggest risk in an office environment on a daily basis and festive decorations can increase this risk.

 Here are the key points to keep in mind prior to starting the decorating process: